Car AC Turns Off At Wide Open Throttle: 3 Potential Causes

 How Does Throttle Control Car AC?

-The throttle controls the opening and closing of the car AC by sending the signals of the position of the butterfly valve in the throttle body.
+The throttle handles opening and closing the car AC by signaling where the butterfly valve is in the throttle body.

-The accelerator pedal is directly linked to the throttle body.
-The throttle valve is opened based on the position of the accelerator pedal.
-In an electronic throttle body, the accelerator pedal has sensors that send signals to the ECU so that it can control the throttle body.
+The gas pedal links directly to the throttle body.
+Based on how far down the gas pedal is pushed, the throttle valve opens.
+In an electronic throttle body, the gas pedal has sensors that tell the ECU to control the throttle body.

-If the throttle body is mechanical, it is connected to the accelerator pedal through a spring mechanism.
+If the throttle body is mechanical, it connects to the gas pedal through a spring mechanism.

 Causes Of Car AC Turning Off At Wide Open Throttle